 Static Augmented Reality(AR) Experiences Powered by Snapdragon Processors

+Virtual Reality devices have for several years now been in the spotlight in the consumer market, focusing on gaming and entertainment use cases.
+Much effort has been made to increase the perceived video resolution and reduce sensor latency in order to create a desirable experience with less risk of motion sickness.
+In parallel, Augmented Reality has been pressing forward in an attempt to improve lifestyle and business interactions.
 Unlike virtual reality, augmented reality does not obscure your vision, instead it attempts to become a part of your environment, seamlessly blending with your surroundings, adding timely and helpful information.
 While this can come in the form of a head-mounted display, like virtual reality, it is now commonly found in static devices, usually taking the form of a large format, high resolution color display.
 Due to their less-intrusive nature – who would want to wear a cumbersome headset? – these devices are well positioned as the next breakout gadgets across a wide variety of markets including fitness, cosmetics and media collaboration in huddle spaces.